quynhngandao/react-gallery/README.md

 _Duration: weekend challenge_

 This is display of a gallery built with React.
-The data are stored in a postgreSQL database, and the client-side display these data (image, description, likes).
+The data are stored in a postgreSQL database, and the client-side display these data (image, name, description, and likes).
 User can click the heart button to "like" an image.
+They can also upload images to the database with a URL link or from a local file (made possible with multer - middleware for uploading files).
+In addition, user can delete images, which also removes data from the database.
+Addition UI styling such as collapsing/expanding the image text or hiding the image were made using MUI.

 ## Installation